teohsen/teohsen/README.md

    - Tech
    - Space
 - 🌱 I’m currently learning
-   - to be better than yesterday (hahah who isnt..?)
+   - to be better than yesterday
    - Data Science
       - Computer Vision
       - NLP
-   - React.js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...